Wedding Officiant Frequently Asked Questions

 - We’ve earned prestigious awards from WeddingWire, Thumbtack and other wedding websites for the quality and professionalism of our service.

-- We have recently been voted #2 Wedding Officiants in the King 5 Best of Western Washington competition, sponsored by Evening Magazine, and #1 Wedding Officiants in the 2016 Seattle A-List contest.
+- We have recently been voted #2 Wedding Officiants in the King 5 Best of Western Washington competition, sponsored by Evening Magazine, and #1 Wedding Officiants by the Seattle A-List.

-- We’ve kept our fees low, only raising them when it became absolutely necessary (like when the price of gas went through the roof).
+- We’ve kept our fees low for over 10 years, only raising them when it became absolutely necessary (like when the price of gas went through the roof).

 - We know all about living within a tight budget.
 We believe you should not have to bankrupt yourselves to get married.
-Our goal is to help you keep your wedding as affordable as possible.
+Our goal is to help you keep your wedding affordable.

 - We offer discounts for active military, First Responders, weekday and low-season dates.